How do you make the right choice for your personal and professional financing arrangements? Will Longfield asked the experts

 Choosing a loan to fund a new practice purchase or fancy fit-out is frequently stressful.
 Thankfully, most dentists only have to do it a few times in their careers but it can still be a daunting process.

 Each has different loan options to accommodate the differing levels of cash flow required.
+You can think about what you actually need a loan for and then check out the instant loans online and see what’s available and if anything is suitable for you.
 Often, a specialised dental financing company will come up with a finance agreement that incorporates all three of these considerations, which can save dentists a lot of time and headaches.

 Stafford Hamilton is the NSW state manager of Investec Australia, a leading specialist banking company.
 Hamilton says Investec’s approach involves thinking outside of the square and meeting challenges in unconventional ways.